Michael Baurmann

 Michael Baurmann (born January 1952) is a German sociologist whose main research interests are general theory of sociology, rational choice theory, social epistemology, and the epistemic dimensions of democracy.
 He is a senior professor at the Heinrich Heine University Düsseldorf and co-editor of Analyse & Kritik.

 Biography

-Baurmann studied sociology, philosophy and law at the Goethe University Frankfurt from 1970 to 1976, where he obtained a diploma in sociology in 1976, received his doctorate in 1983 and habilitated in 1994.
-From 1990 to 1997, he was Academic Councilor (Akademischer rat), later Academic Senior Councilor, at the University of Mainz.
+Baurmann studied sociology, philosophy, and law at the Goethe University Frankfurt from 1970 to 1976, where he obtained a diploma in sociology in 1976, received his doctorate in 1983 and habilitated in 1994.
+From 1990 to 1997, he was Academic Councilor (Akademischer rat), later Academic Senior Councilor (Akademischer Oberrat), at the University of Mainz.
 In the winter semester 1992/93, he represented the professorship of legal sociology and legal theory at the University of Frankfurt.
-Baurmann has been Professor of Sociology at Heinrich Heine University Düsseldorf since 1997.
-Baurmann has been scientific director of the Center for Advanced Internet Studies in Bochum since 2017.
+Baurmann has been Professor of Sociology at Heinrich Heine University Düsseldorf since 1997, and scientific director of the Center for Advanced Internet Studies in Bochum since 2017.